Interpretable Depression Detection from Social Media Text Using LLM-Derived Embeddings: Methods

 \subsubsection{Classification Models}

-We train three traditional machine learning classifiers on the concatenation of feature sets.
-Logistic Regression was trained with L2 regularization (C$=$1.0) and a maximum of 1000 iterations.
-The Support Vector Machine used a linear kernel with C$=$1.0.
-The Random Forest classifier was configured with 100 decision trees and a fixed random seed to ensure reproducibility.
-Accuracy scores were computed on the test set to evaluate model performance.
+We evaluate three traditional machine learning classifiers using both text embeddings alone and the concatenation of text embeddings with psycholinguistic features.
+Logistic Regression was configured with L2 regularization ($C=1.0$) and a maximum of 1,000 iterations.
+The Support Vector Machine (SVM) employed a linear kernel with $C=1.0$, while the Random Forest classifier consisted of 100 decision trees.
+All supervised experiments were conducted using deterministic five-fold stratified cross-validation.
+Performance was evaluated using accuracy, precision, recall, macro-F1, and class-wise F1 where applicable, and we report the mean and standard deviation across the five folds.